hageboeck/OpenlabLecture/README.md

 ## Setup

-### Method 1: SSH / local machine
-- Find a computer with a GPU.
-At CERN, you can e.g. use
-  - `ssh -X lxplus-gpu.cern.ch`
-  for access to shared GPUs.
-- Clone the following repository: `git clone https://github.com/hageboeck/OpenlabLecture.git`
-- `cd OpenlabLecture/source`
-- Use a terminal-based editor such as vim, nano, emacs to edit the files or try graphical editors like geany etc if you have an X client on your computer.
-- To compile the executables:
-    - Try it manually using `nvcc -O2 -g -std=c++17 <filename>.cu -o <executable>`.
-    - Use the Makefile, e.g. `make helloWord` for only one executable or `make` to compile all in one go.

-### Method 2: GPU-enabled SWAN session (limited number of slots)
+### Method 1: GPU-enabled SWAN session (limited number of slots)
 - If you don't have a cernbox account yet, go to [cernbox.cern.ch](https://cernbox.cern.ch)
-- Go to [swan.cern.ch](https://swan.cern.ch), choose jupyterlab, LCG105 CUDA, start the session
+- Go to [swan.cern.ch](https://swan.cern.ch), choose jupyterlab, LCG software with CUDA, start the session
 - On the left, find the button to clone a git repository, and clone:
   `https://github.com/hageboeck/OpenlabLecture.git`
 - Now you have two choices: